 Guitar amps, as stated above, most focus on mid frequencies.
 This can be applicable if you are only amplifying cymbals.

-Most e-drums amps come with control knobs.
+Most of the best electronic drums amps come with control knobs.
 You can use these features to EQ your sounds as you like.
 Even better, some come bearing extra input where you can connect other instruments.

 What should you consider when buying electronic drum Amps?

-Getting the right amplifier is key to making the best sounds from an e-drum kit.
-In my experience, you don’t need just any amplifier.
+Getting the right drum amp is key to making the best sounds from the best electronic drum kit.
+In my experience, you don’t need just any best electronic drum amp.
 You want your listener to feel like they have the best drummers.

 This is true, especially for those who use acoustic drums.
-They find it very hard adjusting to the sounds, especially if the e-drum kit is not from the top-class.
+They find it very hard adjusting to the sounds, especially if the best electronic drum kit is not from the top-class.

 Consider the following: